 One charging station investment is Blink Charging (BLNK), which already has thousands of its EV chargers up and running across the United States.
 Its chargers are typically located near airports, hotels and healthcare facilities, where it rents space from the host locations.

 ChargePoint (CHPT) has been in business since 2007, and made a splash in 2017, when it took over General Electric’s 9,800 electric vehicle charging spots.
 It now manages more than 174,000 charging stations around the world.
 It also boasts a large patent portfolio.

 Royal Dutch Shell

-Oil company Royal Dutch Shell (RDS.A) may even deserve a look, as it plans to launch 500,000 EV charging stations at its gas stations over the next four years.
+Oil company Royal Dutch Shell (RDS.A) may even deserve a look, as it plans to have around 200,000 EV charging stations globally by 2030.

 Recommended: How and Why to Invest in Oil

 Because it is such a fast-growing field, there are also a number of shell companies and special purpose acquisition companies (SPACs) devoted to companies that create and manage EV-charging technology.

 As the automotive industry transforms, there are a host of new opportunities for major companies, new startups — and also for investors.
 To consider investing in EV companies you’ll need to do your own research to decide which stocks fit into your portfolio strategy.
 You can also get exposure to electric vehicles without investing in individual stocks by investing in mutual funds or exchange-traded funds that focus on EVs.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).